-To find out if you can use the name of your choice, you’ll need to do a name availability search.
+To find out if you can use the business name of your choice, you’ll need to do a name availability search.
 You’ll need to create an online account to access this service offered by the Minnesota Secretary of State.
-It’s also a great idea to do an easy domain name search to see if the name or variation of it is available to use as a website address.
+It’s also a great idea to do an easy domain name search to see if the business name or variation of it is available to use as a website address.

 Minnesota Secretary of State – Business Services

 St Paul, MN 55103